Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Applications

-We compare the results to standard HMC \citep{HMCDuane} and to a self-tuned HMC variant NUTS \citep{NUTS}, both implemented in NumPyro \citep{NummPyro}.
+In Figure \ref{fig} we compare MCLMC to standard HMC \citep{HMCDuane} and to a self-tuned HMC variant NUTS \citep{NUTS}, both implemented in NumPyro \citep{NummPyro}.
 For HMC, we find that the optimal number of gradient calls between momentum resamplings to be 20, 30, 40 and 50 for lattice sizes $L = \,$ 8, 16, 32 and 64.
-The step size is determined with the dual averaging algorithm, which targets the average acceptance rate of 0.8 (NumPyro default), which adds considerably to the overall cost (Figure \ref{fig}).
+The step size is determined with the dual averaging algorithm, targeting acceptance rate of 0.8 (NumPyro default), which adds considerably to the overall cost (Figure \ref{fig}).